-Michael Travis provides legal advice to school and community college districts regarding administrative matters, litigation, personnel, and investigations.
+Michael T. Travis provides legal advice to school and community college districts regarding administrative matters, litigation, personnel, labor relations, and investigations.

-In addition to general legal advice and support, Mr. Travis has prevailed on behalf of public entities in all manner of proceedings before administrative agencies and courts of law.
-He is a frequent presenter and trainer for public schools, community colleges, and universities regarding harassment prevention, workplace violence, sexual harassment, Title IX, and EEO issues.
+In addition to general legal advice and support, Mr. Travis also represents clients in legal disputes and litigation.
+He has prevailed on behalf of public entities in all manner of proceedings before administrative agencies, hearing officers, and courts of law.
+He is frequently able to resolve matters short of hearing or trial, saving clients valuable time and resources.

-Mr. Travis is recognized as one of California’s top attorneys in school and education law, having been selected for the “Rising Stars” list of exceptional attorneys in “Super Lawyers” magazine each year from 2013 through 2019.
+Mr. Travis was also selected for the “Rising Stars” list of exceptional attorneys in the Thomson Reuters “Super Lawyers” magazine each year from 2013 through 2020.

 Somin v.
 Porter (2018) Successfully obtained a three-year civil harassment restraining order in favor of community college instructor against a former student who threatened to kill her in a series of messages sent on the social media site Facebook.
 The decision was unanimously upheld by the Court of Appeal.
 Read the full Court of Appeal opinion here.

 G.J. v.
 Torrance Unified School District (2016) Litigation pertaining to alleged injuries sustained in a trip-and-fall incident at a middle school.
-Settled on the first day of trial for nuisance value.
+Settled on the first day of trial.

 Californians Aware et al. v.
 Orange Unified School District et al. (2008) 4th District Court of Appeal, Division 3, No. G038499 [2008 Cal.App.Unpub.LEXIS 7487] Appeal upholding Board of Education's right to participate in public debate and awarding attorney fees under California anti-SLAPP statute (Code of Civil Procedure Section 425.16).